marcomarino123/magnopy/docs/source/user-guide/theory-behind/hamiltonian-notation.rst

 ==================

 Magnopy does not give preference to any notation, supports each one of them and implements conversion between any pair of notations.
-Magnopy was written to handle everything that concerns notation of the Hamiltonian automatically.
+Magnopy was written to automatically handle everything that concerns notation of the Hamiltonian.
 User only have to specify the notation upon the creation of spin Hamiltonian.
-If the Hamiltonian is read from the know source (TODO put examples), then the notation of this source is known and set automatically.
+If the Hamiltonian is read from the know source (i.e. |TB2J|_, GROGU), then the notation of this source is known and set automatically.

 The Notation in magnopy is implemented in the form of the small :py:class:`.Notation` class and is fully defined by the following